scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

    Multi-threading scalability of eigenvalues seach workload. :label:`smt`

 Figure :ref:`smt` shows scalability results for multi-threading case.
 Two modes are compared here: default one and OpenMP with *SMP.py* as the best approach for this benchmark.
-As one can see, visible difference in execution time between these two methods starts from 8 threads in top level pool and became larger while size of pool increases.
+As one can see, visible difference in execution time between these two methods starts from 8 threads in top level pool and becomes larger while size of pool increases.

 .. figure:: scalability_multiprocessing.png

    Multi-processing scalability of eigenvalues seach workload. :label:`smp`

 Multi-processing scalability results are shown on figure :ref:`smp`.
-They can be obtained from the same eigenvalues search workload if one just replaces :code:'ThreadPool' to :code:`Pool`.
+They can be obtained from the same eigenvalues search workload if one just replaces :code:`ThreadPool` to :code:`Pool`.
 And results here are very similar to multi-threading case - over-subscription effects become visible starting from 8 processes on top level of parallelization.